-We can make some general conclusions over the last six years for contracts from \$25,000 to \$100,000:
+We can make some general conclusions over the last seven years for contracts from \$25,000 to \$100,000:

-- Air Charters compose 7-11% of the volume - Architectural and Engineering compose 1-3% of the volume - Major Construction composes 0-1% of the volume - Minor Construction composes 8-10% of the volume - Service Contracts compose 60-75% of the volume - For Consulting Services, the reporting is not always consistent.
+- Air Charters compose 7-11% of the volume - Architectural and Engineering compose 1-3% of the volume - Major Construction composes 0-1% of the volume - Minor Construction composes 8-10% of the volume - Service Contracts combined with Consulting Services range 76-78% - For Consulting Services, the reporting is not always consistent.
 This category often gets recorded as Service Contracts.
-Generally it is between 6-15%.